-- The Origins and Symptoms of the virus
+- Symptoms and Severity of the Disease

 - Testing, Research, and Diagnostics

-- Prevention, Containment, and Transmission
+- Prevention and Containment, and Transmission

-Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary and discuss results with interested colleagues through email.
-Plan now to have your poster included in the Coronavirus Virtual Event Series and virtual event.
-Submission is free.
-Submit your abstract here.
+Call for Posters — Labroots seeks poster submissions from individuals, teams, laboratories, and companies for our virtual poster hall.
+Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster (and optional audio/video summary) and discuss results with interested colleagues across the globe through email and our networking lounge.
+Plan now to have your poster included in the Coronavirus Virtual Event Series and this virtual event.

-LabRoots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
+Labroots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
 By attending this virtual event series, you can earn 1 Continuing Education credit per presentation.

 When you attend the event remember to use the hashtag #LRcoronavirus to follow the conversation and connect with other members of the global Coronavirus research community!
 Follow @Labroots on Twitter and @LabrootsInc on Facebook to connect with our team and stay up to date with the latest Trending News in Coronavirus research.